cAttte/cop/docs/contribute.md

 For example, if you're updating a dependency you could write the commit type as `chore(deps):`, if you're editing this file, `docs(contribute):`, or if you're fixing a bug on the main file, `fix(index):`.
 If the commit applies to many files, you can use the `(*)` scope.

-The actual commit message (after the commit type and scope) must start with lowercase, be in present tense and imperative mood (e.g., `change something`, not `changed something` or `changes something`).
+The actual commit message (after the commit type and scope) must start with lowercase, be in present tense and imperative mood (eg, `change something`, not `changed something` or `changes something`).
 When in doubt, check cop's [commit history][history]!

 Your Pull Request is most likely not going to be rejected because of your commit messages.
 These are just guidelines, not rules.